TechnionTDK/jbs-json23plet/README.md

 Using this format allow you to run "./json23plet.sh -generate basic \<dataInputRootDir\>" instead of creating your own generator.

-### Generators
-Allows to generate a new ttl file from json file.<br />
-Using:

-1. Write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory.
-<br />the generator has to extend the generator class and implement the generate function:

-        public void generate();

-1. Run "./json23plet -b" to rebuild the project.
-1. Run "./json23plet.sh -generate MyGenerator \<dataInputRootDir\>".

-(See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java).

 ### Json
 In order to write your own generator, you will need to parse your json.<br />